UNCG APPROVED SOFTWARE

 You can access Webex directly within a Canvas course, or by navigating to http://webex.uncg.edu/ and use your UNC Greensboro credentials (username and password) to log in.

 To learn more about Webex view the ITS Webex articles.

 One-0n-One consultations are offered to utilize your time for any specific needs or ideas you may have when designing your course or project.
-If you would like to arrange an individual consultation please email me at email@example.com with a short description of your project or course idea and we can set up a date and time to meet.
+If you would like to arrange an individual consultation please fill out the following form to set up a date and time to meet.

 Group Workshops & Training

 Workshops and training are offered for faculty.
 I offer Canvas workshops at the beginning of the semester before students return to class.
 I have opened Canvas training to Graduate and PhD students in the SON.
 The Canvas training for these students will be online using WebEx.
 However, if you have a group of students who need training on university approved software or Canvas, please contact me with your request and we can set up a date and time for your class.
 I will offer Lunch & Laptop sessions once a month @12-1pm that offer tips and tricks you can use in your class.
 These sessions last about 15-20 minutes so if you have time to attend, please do so.
 I will send out emails of the dates and time of these sessions.
 If you have a special request please feel free to contact me at email@example.com